noaione/yuusha-shoukan-ln/sources/v06/chapter3.md

 [Yeah.]

-Somehow,even after we ended up being lovers, I still couldn’t compete with Kuro.
+Somehow, even after we ended up being lovers, I still couldn’t compete with Kuro.
 However, I don’t feel uncomfortable about it, and in fact, it greatly fills me with happiness.
 When I thought she was innocently fawning on me, she sensed my anxiety and would gently push my back forward.
 She seems childish, yet mature, innocent, yet I could feel her deep and soft affection.
 I think that’s what is most attractive about Kuro.

 Yep.
 Let’s just stop thinking about stuff too much.
 For now, I’m going to enjoy these happy moments to the fullest...